scrapy/scrapy/docs/topics/settings.rst

 .. note::

-    This timeout can be set per spider using :attr:`download_timeout` spider attribute and per-request using :reqmeta:`download_timeout`
+    This timeout can be set per spider using :attr:`~scrapy.Spider.download_timeout` spider attribute and per-request
-    Request.meta key.
+    using :reqmeta:`download_timeout` Request.meta key.

 .. setting:: DOWNLOAD_MAXSIZE